GasStationManager/GasStationManager.github.io/_posts/2024-11-04-a-proposal.markdown

 Here is an attempt to answer the Question: *Let us ask the AI to prove a theorem about the correctness of its code.*
 But the proof could be also very long and hard to understand.

 *Revised attempt: I know!
-I've just read about AlphaProof, which was able to produce rigorous, machine-checkable proofs of mathematical statements in the language Lean; solving highly-nontrivial International Math Olympiad problems at a silver-medal level.
+I've just read about [AlphaProof](https://deepmind.google/discover/blog/ai-solves-imo-problems-at-silver-medal-level/), which was able to produce rigorous, machine-checkable proofs of mathematical statements in the language Lean; solving highly-nontrivial International Math Olympiad problems at a silver-medal level.
 So, let's ask the AI to provide a machine-checkable proof of correctness of its code, written in a formal language like Lean.
 If the proof passed the proof checker, we know it is correct.*

 But how do we trust that the theorem proved matches what the code is doing?
-E.g. suppose we asked the AI to write a Python program that computes shortest path in a graph, and the AI returns a Python implementation of Dijkstra's algorithm, with a proof in Lean that Dijkstra's Algorithm correctly computes the shortest path.
+E.g., suppose we asked the AI to write a Python program that computes shortest path in a graph, and the AI returns a Python implementation of Dijkstra's algorithm, with a proof in Lean that Dijkstra's Algorithm correctly computes the shortest path.
 How do we know that the AI's Python code is a faithful implementation the Dijkstra's algorithm, without checking it line by line?